TrustworthyComputing/ZeroJava-compiler/README.md

 add $r7, $r3, 30
 answer $r7, $r7, $r7
 ```
-the ZMIPS assembly output is optimized.
+the zMIPS assembly output is optimized.

 More Zilch examples can be found in the [zilch-examples](./zilch-examples) directory.